MergedGames/i18n/README.md

 ### Merged i18n
+# Warning!
+This repository has been transferred to https://git.eplg.services/mergedgames/i18n
 # Centralized Translation Repository

 This repository manages all multilingual translations for the project in a single JSON file: `translations.generated.json`.
 The centralized structure ensures consistency and simplifies updates by consolidating all languages in one place.